 - Instant Pot Chicken Tikka Masala (my version of this recipe) served over rice; Lettuce Salad with Mexican Dressing; Leftover Chocolate Cupcakes

 - Meat & Cheese Sandwiches on 100% Whole Wheat Bread; Easy Homemade Yogurt; Oranges; Home Canned Peaches

-- Columbian Chicken and Rice; Lettuce Salad; Homemade Applesauce; Leftover Chocolate Cupcakes
+- One Pan Spanish Chicken and Rice; Lettuce Salad; Homemade Applesauce; Leftover Chocolate Cupcakes

 - Annie’s Mac & Cheese (got free with coupons); Easy Homemade Yogurt; Grapefruit; Apples

 - Roasted Sausages|Potatoes|Sweet Potatoes|Cabbage (drizzled with oil and herbs); Carrot Sticks; Homemade Applesauce; Turkey Hill All Natural Ice Cream